petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-analytics-and-personalization/personalizing-experiences-for-users.md

 1. Use the up arrow on the Distributor row to position the segment above the Default item so that the Distributor entry shows first.

+   !!! note
-   *Note:* The experience order determines their priority.
+       The experience order determines their priority.
 Internally, Liferay checks the segments a user belongs to and uses the match with the highest priority.

    Once the Distributor role is re-positioned, the label on the record should now read Active.

 1. Modify the title text in the Banner to say `Welcome Back!
 Elevate Your Inventory with Premium Eyewear`.